lkodinsson/MARS/Fantasy/Spells.md

 **Target:** One object or surface
 **Duration:** 30 minutes (concentration, range of 30m)

-You touch an object or surface, causing it to consume nearly all light in a 5m radius.
+You touch an object or surface, causing it to consume nearly all light in a 6m radius.
 In a dark area like an unlit cave, the darkness is unnoticeable.
-Creatures who require light to see are treated as blinded while they are within the darkness radius.
+Creatures who require light to see are treated as blinded while they are within the darkness.
 This spell and the light spell cancel each other out.

 ***Graze:*** Lasts for half the duration, with half the radius.